kogyblack/TrueStory/README.md

 - Every player growth level have a different map.

 ### Growth levels
-- Childhood is a fixed level.
+- -Childhood is a fixed level- (All levels are fixed for now).
-- Subsequent levels depends on player skills, money and reputation.
+- [future] Subsequent levels depends on player skills, money and reputation.
-- Teenage

 ### Quests
 - Quests are small minigames (copy of known games, probably).